YellowGregs/BAD-API-Template/README.md

 # lustpress-Template
-A Website template for you guys to use, to use the lustpress or Rule34 API
+A Website template for you guys to use, the lustpress or Rule34 API